 If you cannot find a centre that offers the TEF Études examination in your country, please contact us at the following address: firstname.lastname@example.org.

-Your results will be sent to the testing centre within 15 working days from the date of receipt of the session materials.
+Your results will be sent to the testing centre within 15 business days from the date of receipt of the session materials.

-The centre will then receive all statements of the candidates’ results by post.
-It is responsible for sending them to each candidate.
+The centre will then receive all statements of the candidates’ results by mail.
+The center is responsible for sending results to each candidate.

 Please note!
 You will only receive a single copy of your statement.
 You are therefore advised to keep a certified copy of your statement.